Landing Page Optimization: The Definitive Guide

 There are tools that can help with this.

-For example, the Unbouce landing page builder has a built-in Smart Traffic feature that proactively learns about your page and visitor attributes.
+For example, the Unbounce landing page builder has a built-in Smart Traffic feature that proactively learns about your page and visitor attributes.
 Then, it automatically routes your visitors to the best landing page for them based on their location, timezone, browser, etc.

 We’ll look at other tools that can help with LPO later in this post.